aruba/central-python-workflows/rest-api-python-scripts/README.md

 This section contains ready to use modules built for commonly and widely used automation tasks.
 The modules are written in Python and is based on *central_lib*.
 Each module is built on a purpose and automates one or more tasks.
 They all follow same structure and execute the same way.

 Users need not know programming to use these modules.
-The modules are usefule for users to perform repetitive operation like renaming hundreds of Access Points(AP) or doing a simple multi-step configuration like creating group, moving device to a group, creating site, adding device to a site without needing to write a program.
+The modules are useful for users to perform repetitive operation like renaming hundreds of Access Points(AP) or doing a simple multi-step configuration like creating group, moving device to a group, creating site, adding device to a site without needing to write a program.

 ### 3. [central_lib](rest-api-python-scripts/central_lib)